indrasantosa/dv-ditto/README.md

     ```Bash
     dv-ditto
     ```
-4. Install all of the dependencies using yarn (support only yarn for now)
+4. Install all of the dependencies
     ```Bash
-    yarn install
+    npm install
     ```
 5. Add `tailwind` and `dv-ditto` dependency in your css file into the bottom of the page. on `cra` project, this typically would be your `src/App.css` file
     ```css